 If you are selling internationally, it may not be clear where the contract and transaction occur.
 In some countries, local laws will apply even if your terms and conditions specifically state that the contract is governed by English law.

 If you have a presence in a foreign country (eg an office there) transactions may also be subject to local regulation and taxation.
 You may also run into problems when you do not know who your customer is.
 For example, selling to minors may be illegal (depending on the country and what you are selling), and contracts with minors are usually unenforceable.

-2. What information do I need to provide, when and how?
+2. What information do I need to provide to online customers?

 When selling online to individual consumers you must provide full details of the offer before they purchase, and written confirmation (which can be sent by email) of the details before or with delivery (or during the supply of any service).
 Broadly speaking, the required information includes your details, a description of the goods (or services), delivery and payment arrangements, and information about the right to cancel.
 You also need to include information on the duration of any contract, the total cost including any deposits that may be payable and the customer's responsibility for the cost of any returns.

 Although these consumer-orientated regulations do not cover sales to other businesses, the E-Commerce Regulations 2002 govern business-to-business sales.
 These regulations require you to provide the same information, but do not include an automatic right for business customers to cancel any contracts.

 Individual consumers have the right to cancel purchases within a specified time under.
 This is 14 calendar days from the delivery date (for products) or from the contract date (for services) - a model cancellation form will need to be provided to customers.
 If you fail to provide the right information, the cancellation period is automatically extended to one year.
 Refunds must also be given within 14 calendar days.

 There are some exceptions where consumers do not have an automatic right to cancel unless you agree otherwise, for example, sales of customised or perishable goods.